SkylineCommunications/ChatOps-Extensions/README.md

 ### Development

-#### DIS
+#### DataMiner Integration Studio

-The DIS ("DataMiner Integration Studio") Visual Studio extension is required for development of Automation scripts using the DcpChatIntegrationHelper.
+The DataMiner Integration Studio (also refered to as DIS) Visual Studio extension is required for development of Automation scripts using the DcpChatIntegrationHelper.

 See [Installing DataMiner Integration Studio](https://aka.dataminer.services/DisInstallation).

 > [!NOTE]
-> We recommend that you always use the latest version of DIS.
+> We recommend that you always use the latest version of the DataMiner Integration Studio Visual Studio extension.

-#### DcpChatIntegrationHelper
+#### Skyline.DataMiner.DcpChatIntegrationHelper NuGet package

-The Skyline.DataMiner.DcpChatIntegrationHelper is a nuget package that can be found on [nuget.org](nuget.org).
+The Skyline.DataMiner.DcpChatIntegrationHelper NuGet package can be found on [nuget.org](https://nuget.org).
 This nuget package allows to easily integrate with business communication platforms from a DataMiner Automation script.

 > [!NOTE]
-> We recommend that you always use the latest version of DcpChatIntegrationHelper.
+> We recommend that you always use the latest version of the Skyline.DataMiner.DcpChatIntegrationHelper NuGet package.

 ### Usage